brgtrainings/brgtrainings.github.io/syllabus/ruby/section-one/index.md

 In this section, you will be getting yourself familiar with the Ruby language.

 Ruby is a dynamic, object-oriented, general-purpose and open-source programming language.
-It is a very simple, friendly and easy to use programming language.
+It is a very simple, developer friendly and easy to use programming language.

 #### Have a wonderful journey in learning Ruby.